About the landline switch

 You will be contacted by your phone provider before your line is migrated.
 If you have not been contacted yet, you can call them to ask about your timeline.

-What should I do?
+What should I do about the landline switch?

 4. Contact your provider if you have questions or concerns.
 What to say when you call.